-- provide a rail link between Melbourne and Brisbane to serve future rail freight demand and stimulate growth for interstate and regional/bulk rail freight. - provide an increase in productivity that will benefit consumers through lower freight transport costs. - provide a step-change improvement in rail service quality in the Melbourne-Brisbane corridor to deliver a freight rail service that is strongly competitive with road. - improve road safety, ease congestion and reduce environmental impacts by moving freight from road to rail. - bypass bottlenecks on the congested metropolitan Sydney rail network, and free up train path capacity for other services on the coastal route, including passenger services through the Sydney region and bulk freight through the NSW Southern Highlands. - > act as an enabler for regional economic development along the Inland Rail corridor.
+- Provide a rail link between Melbourne and Brisbane to serve future rail freight demand and stimulate growth for interstate and regional/bulk rail freight. - Provide an increase in productivity that will benefit consumers through lower freight transport costs. - Provide a step-change improvement in rail service quality in the Melbourne Brisbane corridor to deliver a freight rail service that is strongly competitive with road.

+- Improve road safety, ease congestion and reduce environmental impacts by moving freight from road to rail. - ▶ Bypass bottlenecks on the congested metropolitan Sydney rail network, and free up train path capacity for other services on the coastal route, including passenger services through the Sydney region and bulk freight through the NSW Southern Highlands. - Act as an enabler for regional economic development along the Inland Rail corridor.

-For more information on the Inland Rail Service Offering, please visit https://inlandrail.artc.com.au/inland-rail-service-offering/.
+For more information on the Inland Rail Service Offering, please visit https://inlandrail.artc.com.au/inland-rail-service-offering/

-3.2 The Narrabri to North Star project
+2.2 The Narrabri to North Star Project

-The N2NS section is one of 13 projects that completes Inland Rail.
-The N2NS project includes upgrading approximately 188 kilometres of existing rail track and building approximately 2.3 kilometres of new rail track.
+The N2NS section (Phase 1 and Phase 2) is one of 13 projects that completes Inland Rail.
+The N2NS project includes upgrading approximately 184.7 kilometres of existing rail track and building approximately 1.6 kilometres of new rail track.

 The existing single bi-directional track currently operates a variety of freight, grain and passenger trains south of Moree and less frequent bulk grain trains south of North Star.
-The upgrade will allow the operation of 1.8 kilometre long, double-stacked freight trains and improve transit times.
+The upgrade will allow the operation of 1.8-kilometre-long, double-stacked freight trains and improve transit times.

 The N2NS project has been divided into two phases.
-This strategy relates to 'Phase 1', which includes the upgrade and replacement of existing rail line between Narrabri and Moree and Camurra and North Star.
+This plan relates to 'Phase 1', which includes the upgrade and replacement of 171km existing rail line between Narrabri and Moree and Camurra and North Star.
 'Phase 2' encompasses works between Moree and Camurra and is presently subject to a separate planning approval process including an Environmental Impact Statement (EIS).